diovisgood/diovisgood.github.io/_posts/2019-03-25-get-yourself-goal-or-fade-away.md

 Instead, you may find a picture of a man with a goal for life:

 {% include figure image_path="/assets/img/goal_paper_ship_navigating.jpg" alt="paper ship navigating" caption="This is a nearly exact portrait of a person who has a life-goal and tries to choose paths that might help to fulfill it." %}

-This is a nearly exact portrait of a person who has a life-goal and tries to choose paths that might help to fulfill it.

 P.S.
 And yes, this story is here for some purpose.
 And also because me and my girlfriend are having some nice weekend with a bottle of wine :)